Protocol for Student Conference Funding

 After review by the committee, a member of the selection committee indicates approval by signing the completed Student Conference Request – Proposal and Budget Form

-All materials are then forwarded to the Associate Director of Student Financial Planning to coordinate registrations, travel arrangements and the completion of other materials as specified by the Student Travel Policy
+All materials are then forwarded to Annie MacDonald to coordinate registrations, travel arrangements and the completion of other materials as specified by the Student Travel Policy

-Approved travelers must meet with the Associate Director of Student Financial Planning immediately in order to assure that the proper travel forms are completed and to take advantage of early discounts.
+Approved travelers must meet with Annie MacDonald, Dean’s Suite 2nd floor of the Wesemann Hall, immediately in order to assure that the proper travel forms are completed and to take advantage of early discounts.

 A final report detailing all significant professional information from the conference is required to be submitted by all participants or an appointed representative.
-The report is to be submitted to the Director of Student Relations and to the Vice Dean or designee within two weeks of the event.
-In addition, attendees will be required to share their experience with the student body through efforts such as publication in the Forum, presentation to a student group or the student body as a whole, etc. Such venues are subject to the approval of the Director of Student Relations or the Vice Dean or designee.
+The report is to be submitted to the Director of Student Relations and to the Assistant Dean of Student Services or designee within two weeks of the event.
+In addition, attendees will be required to share their experience with the student body through efforts such as publication in the Forum, presentation to a student group or the student body as a whole, etc. Such venues are subject to the approval of the Director of Student Relations or the Assistant Dean of Student Services or designee.